sonic-net/sonic-mgmt/tests/common/plugins/test_completeness/README.md

 ### CompletenessLevel markers
 CompletenessLevel marker enables testcases to be executed in different meaningful levels.
 Each level is a representation of a scope of execution of a testcase.
 This document describes the usage of CompletenessLevel marker.
-Identified meaningful levels (in increasing order) -
+Defined levels (in increasing order) -

         debug